 SP Bike to Work Prize

-In 11 May, the “Bike to Work Day” in Brazil, companies from São Paulo were awarded the “SP Bike to Work Prize”, which is likely to set a new trend of corporate engagement with cyclo activism in Brazil.
-As part of their “Bike to Work Campaign” this year, GCCA partner Bike Anjo, a leading NGOs in Brazil’s active mobility scene, created the prize to encourage businesses to join their forces towards the use of bicycles as a sustainable and viable means of transport in Brazil’s biggest cities.
+On 11 May, the “Bike to Work Day” in Brazil, companies from São Paulo were awarded the “SP Bike to Work Prize”, which is likely to set a new trend of corporate engagement with cyclo activism in Brazil.
+As part of their “Bike to Work Campaign” this year, Bike Anjo created the prize to encourage businesses to join their forces towards the use of bicycles as a sustainable and viable means of transport in Brazil’s biggest cities.

 Itaú Unibanco received the large companies category award due to the impact and broad reach of the bank’s actions in favor of cycling and active mobility.
 On top of being the key sponsor of the bike sharing systems in several Brazilian cities, Itaú Unibanco has also been recognised for their efforts to encourage the use of bikes by their own employees.
 “We have recently doubled the parking spaces for bikes in all administrative centers in São Paulo”, says the bank’s institutional relations department representative Natália Cerri.